Discover the best of Nordic winter in Iceland and Norway!

 From Hrafntinnusker, the trail descends into the geothermal gullies of Jökultungur, where steaming vents and bubbling mud pots bring the ground to life.
 Over the years, minerals have stained the slopes in bright hues of yellow and red.
 At the top of Jökultungur, you’ll be rewarded with sweeping views over the Fjallabak region.
 On a clear day, you might even spot the glaciers of Mýrdalsjökull, Eyjafjallajökull, and Tindfjallajökull in the distance.

-To reach the campsite near Álftavatn Lake, you’ll have to cross a shallow river—a fun and refreshing moment on the trail.
+To reach the campsite near Álftavatn lake, you’ll have to cross a shallow river—a fun and refreshing moment on the trail.
 The day concludes with a hearty dinner and a peaceful evening by the lake, surrounded by calm and quiet beauty.

 Distance: 24 km (14.9 mi), Walking Time: 8–9 hrs, Elevation Gain: 900 m (2,952 ft).